sspaeth-r7/VimNotes/README.md

   - Same idea applies to anything else, for instance: `ci{` or `ca(`
 - Swap current and line below: `ddp`
 - If syntax highlighting bugs out, refreshing syntax can help: `:syntax sync fromstart`
+- Yank from cursor to end of line: `Y`